-Southern New Hampshire University celebrated its 82nd commencement on Saturday, May 10, 2014, with two ceremonies for undergraduate and graduate students at the Verizon Wireless Arena in Manchester, NH.
+Southern New Hampshire University celebrated its 82nd commencement on Saturday, May 10, 2014, with two ceremonies for undergraduate and graduate students at the SNHU Arena in Manchester, NH.
 U.S. Poet Laureate Robert Pinsky served as the undergraduate commencement speaker and received an Honorary Doctor of Humane Letters degree.
 New Hampshire Gov. Maggie Hassan gave the graduate commencement address and received an Honorary Doctor of Laws degree.
 Professor Eleanor Dunfey-Freiburger, SNHU’s first endowed chair in business ethics and a member of the team that developed the university’s three-year honors degree in business, received an Honorary Doctor of Humane Letters degree.

 The undergraduate commencement address was delivered by Robert Pinsky, U.S. Poet Laureate (1997-2000), essayist, teacher and translator.
 During his address, Pinsky spoke on the importance of passing on knowledge and culture to future generations.